 The remaining votes are vetted by an anonymous panel of esteemed physicians.
 The panel changes every year to ensure consideration is impartial.

 D Magazine editors finalize the list by verifying each doctor’s:

-We mail and email congratulations letters to the Best Doctors in Dallas.
+We mail and email congratulations letters to the Best Doctors and Pediatric Specialists in Dallas.

 After notification, our sales team is allowed to view the list and offer advertising opportunities to winners.

 Do doctors pay to be on the Best Doctors and Pediatric Specialists list?

 No, doctors can’t pay to be on the list.
 After the D Magazine editorial staff finalizes the list, it is given to our sales department, which invites doctors to buy profiles.
 These profiles appear elsewhere in the magazine, labeled as paid advertising.
 But whether the doctors advertise has no bearing on the list.
 The editorial staff does not know who purchased a profile until the magazine is in the final stages of production.

 How do you decide who will be on the list?